skip to main content

 2.1 Terms

-Personal data are all information relating to an identified or identifiable natural person.
-An affected person is a person about whom we process personal data.
+Personal Data: All information relating to an identified or identifiable natural person.

-Processing includes any handling of personal data, regardless of the means and procedures used, such as querying, matching, adjusting, archiving, storing, retrieving, disclosing, obtaining, recording, collecting, deleting, making available, arranging, organizing, preserving, altering, distributing, linking, destroying, and using personal data.
+Processing: Any handling of personal data, regardless of the methods and procedures used, such as querying, matching, adjusting, archiving, storing, retrieving, disclosing, obtaining, recording, collecting, deleting, making public, arranging, organizing, saving, modifying, distributing, linking, destroying, and using personal data.

-The European Economic Area (EEA) comprises the Member States of the European Union (EU) as well as the Principality of Liechtenstein, Iceland, and Norway.
-The General Data Protection Regulation (GDPR) refers to the processing of personal data as the processing of personal data.
+European Economic Area (EEA): Member States of the European Union (EU) as well as the Principality of Liechtenstein, Iceland, and Norway.

 2.2 Legal Bases